Why Plan Your Estate?

 Many people mistakenly believe they don't need an estate plan if their estate won't be subject to estate taxes.
 However, there are many reasons to plan your estate, including:

 - To avoid taxes.
 While many estates will no longer be subject to estate taxes due to increasing exemption amounts, this is still a valid concern for many individuals.
 Careful estate planning can reduce the amount of estate taxes paid, leaving more assets for your heirs.
-Currently for 2011 and 2012 the estate tax exemption is $5,000,000 but in 2013 it reverts to only $1,000,000 with estate tax rate of 55% on the amount above the exemption.
+Currently for 2015 the estate tax exemption is $5,430,000 with an estate tax rate of 40% on the amount above the exemption.

 - To distribute your assets according to your wishes.
 Through the use of wills and trusts, you can ensure your assets are distributed to your heirs based on your wishes.